damiclem/proteincake/README.md

 The code used for creating all the architecture datasets and performing the enrichment on one single target dataset (in this case the dataset characterized by all the proteins belonging only to *PF00397*) is:

     - python modules/go_modules/architecture.py
     - python modules/go_modules/enrichment_go.py  --target_path "data/architecture/go_architectures/PF00397_arch.csv" --background_path "data/architecture/go_architectures/architecture_background.csv"

+If you want to run the enrichment tests on all the *target datasets* you can run:

+    - python modules/go_modules/architecture.py
+    - python modules/go_modules/test_all_architectures.py

+Be aware that this script will not display the results but it will save them in a folder (*default: results/go_enrichment/2_architectures*).
+Please see the scipt to see all the arguments.

 #### 2.1.c PDB Network
 The enrichment has been done by using the following datasets: <br>